by Debbie “The Rat Lady” Ducommun

 crystalize.

-The recommended dose of enrofloxacin for rats is 10 mg/lb4
+The recommended dose of enrofloxacin for rats is 10 mg/lb

-Clear liquid Baytril, either injectable or oral, tastes pretty bad, but
+Clear liquid Baytril, either injectable or oral, tastes pretty bad and needs to be mixed with more flavouring than most other medicines.
+I don’t recommend

 Other